International Project Management MSc

 Teaching contact hours

 The number of full-time contact hours may vary from semester to semester; however, on average, it is likely to be around 10 contact hours per week.
-The contact hours may be made up of a combination of face-to-face teaching, individual and group tutorials, and online classes and tutorials.
+The contact hours are all scheduled face to face.

 Additionally, you will be expected to undertake significant self-directed study of approximately 10 hours each week, depending on the demands of individual modules.